MUSEUM OF THE ORIGINS OF MAN

 -

-Human head and human head with body in post-paleolithic sculpture (from Fig. 4A1).
+Human heads with and without bodies in post-Paleolithic sculpture (from Fig. 4A1).

 -

-Colossal sculpture of the human shape in the post-Paleolithic (from Fig. 12A1).
+Colossal sculptures of human figures in the post-Paleolithic (from Fig. 12A1).

 -